Monterey Bay, California

 Sovereign Guarantees & Verification

-Definition: Broadly, Sovereign Guarantees (SGs) are given by host governments to assure project investors that the government will take certain actions or refrain from taking certain actions affecting the project.
+Definition: Broadly, Sovereign Guarantees (SGs) are given by host governments to assure project investors that the government will take certain actions (or refrain from taking certain actions) affecting the project.
 For project finance purposes, an SG serves as a financial guarantee, transferring risk to the government in the event of default, usually as part of public-private cooperation (such as a public-private partnership) in line with policies, initiatives, mandates or particular goals of that country.

 Governments will want to issue an SG for the full project’s budget (total costs) when they have confidence in the private-sector developers and when that SG will stimulate and accelerate investments in their country.
-Often government agencies will also want to obtain the benefits of the project(s), once operational, such as electric grid stability, energy, food and water security, affordable housing, or other infrastructure.
+Often government agencies will also want to obtain the benefits of the project(s), once operational, such as electric grid stability, energy, food and water security, affordable “social” housing, or other infrastructure.

-Developed countries almost never issue SGs for projects in their own country because they do not need to.
+By contrast, developed countries almost never issue SGs for projects in their own country because they do not need to.
 In more affluent countries, private-sector infrastructure projects are already obtaining financing at reasonable rates (even if the private parties move slowly or change terms unexpectedly), so the government need not partner to make that happen.

 But many developing countries and emerging/frontier market host governments will partner or cooperate with private developers to streamline the process.
 An SG can greatly accelerate fundraising, and is particularly useful no matter what the country’s economic status for establishing new industries, creating jobs, and or stimulating growth.